Co-author: Nicole Barratt

 - Cons: The biggest drawback of micathermic heaters is that the exterior surfaces get very hot, so they can be hazardous around young children.
 Most models heat from all sides, so they can’t be placed near walls or furniture.
 They do not heat a room as evenly as heaters with fana, and sometimes the mica creaks as it warms up.

 Here are some examples of micathermic heaters available to buy in New Zealand.

-Like an oil column heater, convection heaters heat cold air which then rises and slowly circulates around the room.
+Like oil column heaters, convection heaters heat cold air, which then rises and slowly circulates around the room.
 Convection heaters pull air over a heated element.
 Most units including a fan to speed up the natural convection flow.